Back

 Where did I jump in

-I joined the Dynery product team in when the MVP beta version of the app is designed and developed, and being tested by invited beta users in Feb 2024.
+I joined the Dynery product team in when the MVP beta version of the app is designed and developed, and being tested by invited beta users.

-The MVP beta version supports Dynery’s basic key features such as list, chat, and dining profile, and it mostly reutilizes lightly modified stock Material Design components that construct the interface.
+The MVP beta version supports Dynery’s basic key features such as list, chat, and dining profile, and it mostly utilized lightly modified Material Design components to construct the interface.

-Soon, after weeks of collecting user feedbacks, aligning product long-term strategy with stakeholders, and assisting in drafting the product roadmap, I started to work on optimizing interaction flow for hero features, redesigning a native UI (user interface), with additional new key features supported, optimizing for product’s global launch compatibility, and conceptualizing the embedded design for features coming to vNext (future releases).
+Soon, after weeks of collecting user feedbacks, aligning product strategy with stakeholders, and assisting in drafting the product roadmap, I started to work on optimizing interaction flow for hero features, redesigning a native UI, with additional new key features supported, optimizing for product’s global launch compatibility, creating design support docs for developers and conceptualizing the embedded design for features coming to vNext (future releases).

 IDENTIFY A STARTING POINT